SSoelvsten/adiar/FUTURE_WORK.md

 on a single 64-bit key in the representation of nodes and arcs.
 It should be possible to exploit this with a radix sort for an _O(N)_ time complexity, though maybe one will not gain too much due to the _O(sort(N))_ I/O lower bound.

-### Layer-aware priority queue

-The primary bottleneck of the algorithms are the priority queues.
-All algorithms (except for _Reduce_) both _push_ and _pop_ from their priority queue in a mixed order.
-Yet, all algorithms are layer-by-layer and most elements that are pushed are not to be used until after the whole layer has been dealt with.
-We may postpone dealing with the pushed elements until after all computations are done within the same layer.

-The priority queue may either know the current layer being processed by being told so by the main algorithm or just look into its internal data structures to derive it.
-Knowing we are at layer _i_ we may then split the priority queue into three different sub-structures.

-1. **Layer i → Layer j > i+1**

-    This is information we need in an arbitrary long time into the future, so we have to deal with these by an internal priority queue as before.

-    We may choose to postpone pushing elements into it until all the next layer is reached by means of an intermediate FIFO queue.
-This way we can keep the priority queue as small as possible at all times.

-2. **Layer i → Layer i+1**

-    When information is pushed from layer _i_ to _i+1_ one may just sort those nodes separately from the priority queue above when all layer computations are done.

-    Assuming most requests are from layer _i_ to _i+1_, then based on [[Mølhave12](/README.md#references)] this will hopefully constitute a major improvement in the running time, since a priority queue is much slower at sorting elements than the `merge_sorter`.

-3. **Layer i → Layer i**

-    This is information we may immediately need, and needs to be sorted on the fly, so we still have to use a priority queue.
-Placing it in a secondary priority queue may make it clash less with the sorting in the other one?

-    In algorithms such as _Apply_, only nodes in this secondary priority queue actually will some _data_ to be sent across the layer.
-In the two prior cases this field has to be occupied merely by a dummy node.
-That is, the first two data structures do not need this field, which takes up _3·64_ bits of data.
-So, we can make the total memory footprint much smaller and with it allow many more elements to be closer to the processor!

-We may then _pop_ from our layer-aware priority queue by an implicit merge of these three data structures above.

 ### Parallelisation
 The idea of Time-Forward-Processing is inherently sequential, but can we